thinkabouthub/NugetyCore/README.md

 	.GetModules<IModuleInitializer>().Load();
 ```

 [Set Modules to be resolved](https://github.com/thinkabouthub/Nugety/wiki/FromDirectory/).
-The default behaviour is that all modules found in root Nugety Modules Directory are resolved.
+The default behaviour is for all modules found in the root Nugety Modules Directory to resolve.

 ```C#
 var modules = new NugetyCatalog()